zagortenay333/cronomix/readme.md

 ## Contributing

 - Please avoid making feature requests.
-- Before opening a bug report check that you have the correct version of gnome-shell.
+- Before reporting a bug, check you have the right gnome-shell version.
-- If you want to build the project, read the top comment in `scripts/build` to get started.
+- If you want to build the project, read the comment in `scripts/build`.